isabella232/document-services.en/help/usecases/searching.md

 ## Next steps

-You integrated Document Services APIs into a Node.js application and also used the API to implement a document transformation that converts files to PDF.
+In this hands-on tutorial, you integrated Document Services APIs into a Node.js application and also used the API to implement a document transformation that converts files to PDF.
 You added an OCR feature that makes pictures and scanned files searchable.
 Then, you saved the files to a folder so they can be downloaded.

 Next, you added a search feature to search the documents converted to text by OCR.
 Finally, you implemented a download function to enable easy downloading of those files.
 Your completed application makes it much easier for a legal company to locate and process specific text.